Bernie Sanders on some supporters not voting Clinton: "No kidding!"

 The Vermont senator was responding to criticism that Clinton leveled at him in her new book and in recent media appearances that he didn’t do enough to bring his supporters to her side after their contentious Democratic primary for president last year.

-A recent survey of 50,000 people from the Cooperative Congressional Election Study estimated that about 12 percent of people who voted for Sanders in a primary ended up voting for Trump in the general.
+A recent survey of 50,000 people from the Cooperative Congressional Election Study estimated that as many as 12 percent of people who voted for Sanders in a primary ended up voting for Trump in the general.

-But Sanders didn’t hold back from criticizing the Democratic Party.
+But he didn’t hold back from criticizing the Democratic Party.
 A long-time Independent, he did not indicate that he had any plans to run as a Democrat in Vermont’s Senate election next year.

 "The current model of the Democratic Party obviously is not working," he said.
 "Republicans control the House, the Senate.
 They control the White House.
 They control two thirds of the governor's offices throughout this country.
 In my view Chuck, what we need to do is to reach out to independents."